-The second-oldest European-founded settlement in the Americas, San Juan offers an effortless dichotomy of historical authenticity and modern energy.
-Behind its timeworn facade the Caribbean daydream comes to life, with chic cafés, coffee farms and panoramic architecture lining the coast.
+The second-oldest European-founded settlement in the Americas, San Juan offers an effortless dichotomy of history and modern energy.
+The Caribbean can be experienced fully, with chic cafés, coffee farms and, panoramic architecture lining the coast.

-For travelers looking for a salsero’s fix, The Latin Roots offers free salsa lessons from 6 p.m. to 10 p.m. daily and live bands every night!
+For travelers looking for a salsero’s fix, The Latin Roots has plenty of salsa dancing and live bands every night!

-- Did you know: More than 70 per cent of Rum sold in the United States comes from Puerto Rico!
+- Did you know: More than 70% of rum sold in the United States comes from Puerto Rico?

-A far cry from Caribbean bargain-basement destinations, Puerto Rico is nonetheless a pragmatic destination for the money conscious traveler.
-Although metropolitan regions will inexorably run higher than their regional counterparts, language programs are offered in abundance.
-Consider your costs and language goals before departure.
+Puerto Rico is a pragmatic destination for the money-conscious traveler.
+Although metropolitan regions will inexorably run higher than their regional counterparts, Spanish language programs are offered in abundance.
+Generally, you can find a meal for $12, take public transportation for $1.50 one-way, and pay $650 in rent each month for a one-bedroom apartment in the city center.
+Consider how much you can spend on the cost of living in Puerto Rico and your language goals before departure.

 Spanish Language Programs in Puerto Rico